 A clinico-pathological discussion will take place.
-This will be strictly limited to justification of the suggested cause of death and/or the plan of further investigation as appropriate to your case.
+This will be generally limited to justification of the suggested cause of death and/or the plan of further investigation as appropriate to your case.
+However, questions may follow onward from aspects of the case, where deemed appropriate by the examiners.